 Woodland owner cooperatives provide services to members such as education, equipment-sharing, and access to markets.
-One example is the Northwoods Forestry Cooperative, whose motto is "To promote sound woodland management and assist members in wood products marketing."
+Examples include the Central Minnesota Small Woodlot Owners' Association and the Northwoods Forestry Cooperative, whose motto is "To promote sound woodland management and assist members in wood products marketing."